suryanshsingh-codes/MachineLearning/README.md

 Welcome to my **Machine Learning** repository.

-This repository documents my journey of learning and applying Machine Learning through practical projects, algorithm implementations, and real-world datasets.
+This repository documents my journey of learning Machine Learning through practical projects, data analysis, feature engineering, model development, and evaluation using real-world datasets.

-My focus is not only on building accurate models but also on understanding the mathematics, preprocessing data effectively, evaluating models correctly, and writing clean, reproducible code.
+The primary objective is not only to build models but also to understand the complete Machine Learning workflow—from data preprocessing to model evaluation—while writing clean, organized, and reproducible Python code.

 Every project in this repository represents another step toward becoming an AI Engineer.